|

 (Feb.
 27, 2025)

-What was Apple thinking, re-releasing U.S. mono
+What, after all, was Apple thinking, reissuing U.S. mono

 versions of the first seven Beatles LPs for Christmas, 2024?
 (Six, really,

 as “The Beatles’ Story” is a documentary.)
+The cynical calculus: X-million fans

 consider LP’s to be “cool.”